platuangcs05/Snake1/README.md

 # Memory Management
   * The project makes use of references in function declarations.
+  * The project uses destructors appropriately.
+  * The project uses smart pointers instead of raw pointers.

 # Concurrency
   * The project uses multithreading.